ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 sensitive and anyone with access to the filesystem can potentially access the key files.
 Saving it in memory will make it more difficult for attackers to gain access to the key files, as they will need to have access to the memory space of the application, which is difficult without root access.
+From my research, 'monkey patching' of the requests function may help to achieve this.

 ### Alternative: Change processes to save key files to temporary files